microsoft/WindowsAppSDK-Samples/docs/samples-guidelines.md

         \cpp-console
 ```

-### Repo Branching

-When a new GA release of the Windows App SDK is available, we will create a new branch for that version, allowing us to maintain older versions of the samples.
-Only samples on the latest GA release (not experimental/preview features) should be in the branches for specific releases.

-The `main` branch represents the head of development, so it may include experimental features or preview versions of the Windows App SDK.
-The default branch for the repo will be set to the latest publicly available Windows App SDK release, for example `release/1.x`.
-When a new GA release is available (e.g. Windows App SDK vX.Y), we snap a `release/X.Y` branch, and update the default branch to the new `release/X.Y` branch.

-When we branch for a new version of the Windows App SDK, we will need to pick and choose which samples go into the new branch.
-Experimental samples need to be tagged clearly in the sample’s README so that these samples are not included.

-### Samples Browser Metadata
+### Samples README

+All features need to include a README.md file with their samples.
+The purpose of the README is to provide important information and context to customers to get started with a sample.
+The content of the README should include a description of what the samples does, how to build and run the sample, and include relevant media, such as images, screenshots, and diagrams where applicable.
+You can reference existing samples in this repo and in the [Windows Universal Samples repo](https://github.com/microsoft/Windows-universal-samples) for examples of how to organize the README.

+#### Metadata

-In the README file of your sample, make sure to include the YAML front-matter metadata header to integrate samples with the [Docs Samples Browser](https://docs.microsoft.com/samples/browse/).
+In the README.md file of your sample, make sure to include the YAML front-matter metadata header to integrate samples with the [Docs Samples Browser](https://docs.microsoft.com/samples/browse/).

 For example: